tinelix/OpenDSE/README.md

 3. Use `libopendse.a` from `out/bin` in your projects to import OpenDSE.

+> [!NOTE]
-For extended support of legacy Linux distributions, a special flag `--enable-legacy-support` is provided, as well as `--enable-debug` for building the library with debug symbols.
+> For extended support of legacy Linux distributions, a special flag `--enable-legacy-support` is provided, as well as `--enable-debug` for building the library with debug symbols.

 ## Using OpenDSE in your own programs